liuyuelintop/melb-uni-ultimate/README.md

 ## 🙋 FAQ

 **Q: Can I use this for my own club?**
 A: Yes!
-It’s open source and easy to customize.
+It's open source and easy to customize.

 **Q: Is it free?**
 A: 100% MIT licensed.

 **Q: How do I get admin access?**
 A: See [docs/DEPLOYMENT_READY.md](docs/DEPLOYMENT_READY.md).

+**Q: What's the new src/ directory structure?**
+A: We've reorganized the codebase for better maintainability with feature-based architecture and clear separation of concerns.

 ---